fetchai/docs/pages/framework/uagents/build-uagents/install-uagents-framework.md

 ## Troubleshooting

-It is possible that you may encounter issues during the installation process.
+It is possible that you may face issues during the installation process.
 Here, you can find common problems and their solutions:

 **Problem (MacOS/Python 3.11)**:

    `Installing coincurve (17.0.0): Failed`

-**Solution**: install the latest versions of `automake`, `autoconf`, and `libtool` with:
+**Solution**: install the latest versions of `automake`, `autoconf`, and `libtool`:

    `brew install automake autoconf libtool`